Slowinski's corn snake

-Slowinski's rat snake (Pantherophis emoryi slowinskii) is a subspecies of nonvenomous snake in the family Colubridae.
+Slowinski's corn snake (Pantherophis emoryi slowinskii) is a subspecies of nonvenomous snake in the family Colubridae.
 The subspecies is indigenous to Louisiana, eastern Texas, and Arkansas.

 Classification

-Pantherophis emoryi slowinskii was long considered an intergrade of the corn snake (Pantherophis guttata) and the Great Plains rat snake (Pantherophis emoryi), but in 2002 it was elevated to species status and named to honor the memory of American herpetologist Joseph Bruno Slowinski.
-These three sister-species are probably best identified in Arkansas by simply consulting a range map, given that their ranges in the state do not overlap.
+Pantherophis emoryi slowinskii has long been considered an intergrade of the corn snake (Pantherophis guttata) and the Great Plains rat snake (Pantherophis emoryi).
+In 2002 it was proposed to be elevated to species status with the name Pantherophis slowinskii in honor the memory of American herpetologist Joseph Bruno Slowinski.
+However, the reclassification has not been widely recognized; as of May 2024, the Reptile Database continues to consider it a subspecies.

+The variations are probably best identified in Arkansas by simply consulting a range map, given that their ranges in the state do not overlap.

 Description

 Slowinski's corn snake is medium-sized and colored grayish-brown, with a series of large, alternating, chocolate-brown blotches.
 These blotches are often bordered in black.
 It has a spearhead marking on the head.
 The belly is checkered black and white, giving it an appearance of maize (its close relative, the corn snake, is believed to have gotten its name for this belly pattern).

 While this subspecies resembles superficially the prairie kingsnake (Lampropeltis calligaster), the spearhead marking present on the head of Slowinski's corn snake is usually sufficient for identification.
 Its body has a rounded top, steep sides, and a flat belly.

 The young of this subspecies can be distinguished from those of the western rat snake (Pantherophis obsoletus) by considering the dark bar that runs through each eye.
 In Slowinski's corn snake, this bar extends through the jawline and onto the neck, whereas in the western rat snake the bar extends only to the jawline where it stops abruptly.